rzetterberg/case_studies/chapters/1_practical_heapsort.md

 This is the meat of the algorithm.
 For each item it recieves, it checks it against items already inserted in the sorted array.

+The `Data_Point_older` function checks whether the first item is older than the second.
+True, if A is older than B, False if A is not older than B and False if A is equally old as B. It is important that if the items are equal the compare function should return False.
+I leave the reason as an exercise for the reader to find out.

 Here are the steps involved to insert a new item:

 1. Start at the beginning of the array, check first item